thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 It's up to you to choose the complexity you add in your extension. **The only thing we want is that is works**!

+Feel free to share your remarks, improvements or correct any English mistake I made :-)